serenagrl/ansible-kubernetes/README.md

 > [!CAUTION]
 > You can set both to point to the same folder but there can be residue seed iso images leftover from provisioning errors.
 In such cases, you will need to manually clean them up.

+### Multiple Hyper-V Host Considerations

-Generally, you setup everything on a single server or PC if there are enough computing resources.
-However, you can also configure the Hyper-V host to be on another machine or pool multiple Windows Hyper-V servers together to distribute the load of hosting the VMs but make sure each Hyper-V host is configured correctly (WinRM and shared folders).
+Generally, you setup everything on a single host or PC if there are enough computing resources.
+However, you can also configure the Hyper-V host to be on another machine or pool multiple Windows Hyper-V hosts together to distribute the load of hosting the VMs but make sure each Hyper-V host is configured correctly (WinRM and shared folders).
 The diagram below illustrates the topology.

 <p align="center">
   <img src="docs/images/ansible-kubernetes.jpg" alt="Kubernetes on Hyper-V (Using Ansible)"/>